Quick Answer

 The mechanics of running a private placement are tested directly.
 Bankers must know both the document set they produce and the sequence in which the deal moves from engagement to closing.

-Tasks Similar to Public Offerings
+Which Tasks Are Similar to a Public Offering?

 A private placement shares some workflow with a registered offering.